• Skip to primary navigation

 Shower area of the hotel’s public hot springs.

-To keep the onsen water as clean as possible it is vital that you shower prior to entering the onsen or bath.
-Traditional onsens have a shower nearby and most provide shampoo, conditioner, and soap that you can use.
+To keep the onsen water as clean as possible, you must shower before entering the onsen or bath.
+Traditional onsens have a shower area in the facilities, and most provide shampoo, conditioner, and soap that you can use.

 At public onsen locations, you will be provided with a large and small towel for no charge or a small fee.
-The large towel is for drying your body and is typically left in the changing area or your locker/cubby.
+The large towel is for drying your body and is typically left in the changing area or your locker/cubby to use after the onsen.

 The smaller towel can be taken to the bath with you to cover yourself slightly when going to and from the onsen.
 However, it is important that you don’t let the towel touch the water.
-I typically leave mine in my cubby with my other towel.
+A lot of people fold them and place them on top of their head or set them to the side after bathing.

 Japanese people typically refrain from having tattoos as they were originally associated with the Yakuza gang.
 Because of this, nearly all onsen have banned tattoos.

-This might also seem like a given but in order to prevent infections or diseases (for yourself and others) make sure you never enter an onsen with an open sore, cut, or lesion, no matter how small.
-Out of respect, the same rule applies to women who are currently menstruating.
+This might also seem like a given, but in order to prevent infections or diseases (for yourself and others), make sure you never enter an onsen with an open sore, cut, or lesion, no matter how small.
+The same rule applies to those who are currently menstruating.

 The Japanese-style private onsen at Nishimuraya Hotel Shogetsutei - Kinosaki Onsen ryokan - Kinosaki Onsen, Japan